howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 <Instruction>

-Open `index.js` and entirely remove the `links` array as well as the `idCount` variable - you don't need those any more since the data will now be stored in an actual database provided by Prisma.
+Open `index.js` and entirely remove the `links` array as well as the `idCount` variable - you don't need those any more since the data will now be stored in an actual database.

 </Instruction>

-Next, you need to update the implementation of the resolver functions because they're now accessing variables that don't exist, plus you actually want to return actual data from the database instead of dummy data.
+Next, you need to update the implementation of the resolver functions because they're now accessing variables that don't exist.
+Plus, you now want to return actual data from the database instead of local dummy data.

 <Instruction>